 - After each round, dealer changes clockwise.

-- Game length: The game ends when a team gets 750 points (short), or ends after 16 (classic), 8 (short) or 1 (test) rounds.
+- The game ends when a team gets 750 points, or after 8 rounds.

-- Jokers: You can choose to exclude jokers.
+- You can choose to exclude jokers.